MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-extended-port-acls.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-System Center 2016 Virtual Machine Manager (VMM) supports  Hyper-V port access control lists (port ACLS) and SDN port ACLs.
-You can centrally configure and manage these port ACLs.
+In System Center 2016 - Virtual Machine Manager (VMM), you can centrally configure and manage Hyper-V port access control lists (ACLs) in your Software Defined Networking (SDN) fabric.
+These ACLs can be configured for both a Network Controller managed fabric and a non-Network Controller managed fabric.

 - A port access control list (port ACL) is an object that is attached to various networking primitives to describe the network security.
 - Port ACLs serve as a collection of access control entries or rules.
 An ACL can contain zero or more ACL rules.